gander-social/gander-social-atproto/README.md

 # use existing nvm to install node 18 and pnpm
 make nvm-setup

-# pull dependencies and build all local packages - build needs to run to be able to make deps
+# pull dependencies and build all local packages
-# IMPORTANT: follow these steps for a first install
-# If there is a pnpm-lock.yaml file, delete it
-make start-here
+make deps

-# this will ensure all dependencies are installed, ignoring build scripts
-# this will then run the ordered build scripts in the right order
-# this will then run make build completing the install
+make build

 # run the tests, using Docker services as needed
 make test